Hey I’m Jon! I’m the visionary behind the Global Viewpoint travel blog!

 I hope that my content inspires you to travel and learn about our beautiful planet.
 I hope I’ve been able to spark your inner explorer, and encourage you to think about the world a little bit differently.

 Through my travel guides, blog articles, and photo and video content on social media, my goal is to help make you a better, smarter, and more purposeful traveler.
 I hope I’m succeeding in doing so.

-Today, across all Global Viewpoint channels, we’ve cultivated a global-minded community of over 300,000 travelers, including 20,000+ monthly visitors on my blog.
+Today, across all Global Viewpoint channels, we’ve cultivated a global-minded community of 1 million travelers, including 300k monthly visitors on my blog.
 This community would not be what it is today if it weren’t for all of you.
 Each day, I am inspired by your messages, words of advice and encouragement.
 Your energy, engagement, and passion makes me grateful to wake up every morning and create content on social media.

 Sometimes I like to travel on a budget, staying in hostels to save cash and meet interesting people.
 Other times, I enjoy staying in fancier properties where the hotel is the destination.
 It really depends on the type of trip and what I’m feeling like at the moment.
 I will never partake in activities or stay in accommodations that are overpriced and not worth the money.
 When I create travel guides and itineraries, I only include things that I genuinely believe are a good value to my readers.

 Personally, I don’t like the idea of classifying bloggers as either budget backpackers or luxury travelers, because I think we ought to be a little bit of both (after all – which backpackers wouldn’t fantasize about an all-inclusive resort in the Caribbean?).
 Even though I tend to prefer budget accommodations when I’m on the road, I think it’s okay to treat myself every once in a while.
 Over time, tastes change and what we enjoy changes.
 What won’t change, however, is my commitment to discovering the best possible value from travel.